alexanderlhicks/VAMS/Hyperledger-Fabric/readme.txt

 VAMS - Hyperledger Fabric based implementation

 Included here are the files required to run the test network used for our evaluation of the Hyperledger Fabric based implementation.
 The implementation was tested on seven aws t2.medium machines (2 vCPUs, 4GB memory), running Linux 16.04 LTS with Go 1.7, docker-ce 17.06, docker-compose 1.18 and Fabric 1.06.
+The seven machines correspond to four peers (agent, data provider, user, auditor), a Kafka Zookeeper service, a Kafka broker and a client.
 For Hyperledger Fabric specific documentation, see https://hyperledger-fabric.readthedocs.io and https://github.com/hyperledger/fabric.

 There is one folder, src, that contains the chaincode written in Go, and 10 files (excluding this readme):